How to Spot & Fix Nutrient Burn

 What Is Nutrient Burn

 Nutrient burn, or nute burn, is what happens to your houseplants when they absorb excessive nutrients, leading to toxicity.
-When nutrient burn happens, the plant is unable to take in as much water and cannot photosynthesize properly, which further leads to stunted growth, hinder bud development, and reduce both yield quality and cannabinoid content.
+When nutrient burn happens, the plant is unable to take in as much water and cannot photosynthesize properly, which further leads to stunted growth, hinders bud development, and reduces both yield quality and cannabinoid content.
 In extreme circumstances, excess fertilizer can even kill the plant.

 What Causes Nutrient Burn on Your Plants